-- [23] The appellant's representations do not address part one of the three-part test. - [24] The ministry submits that the information at issue is of a general nature that cannot satisfy the elements of the "trade secret" definition, as it does not consist of a "formula, pattern, compilation, programme, method, technique or process or information contained or embodied in a product, device or mechanism," or any other related information.
-In addition, the ministry submits that the information at issue does not qualify as commercial or financial information, given its general nature. - [25] I have reviewed the records at issue and I agree with the ministry that there is no information in them that would qualify as either a "trade secret" or "financial" information for the purposes of the first part of the three-part test in section 17(1).
-Conversely, I find that the records contain information that would qualify as
+- [22] The ministry submits that the information at issue is of a general nature that cannot satisfy the elements of the "trade secret" definition, as it does not consist of a "formula, pattern, compilation, programme, method, technique or process or information contained or embodied in a product, device or mechanism," or any other related information.
+In addition, the ministry submits that the information at issue does not qualify as commercial or financial information, given its general nature, and that the remaining information at issue is void of any specific financial values. - [23] I have reviewed the records at issue and I agree with the ministry that there is no information in them that would qualify as either a "trade secret" or "financial" information for the purposes of the first part of the three-part test in section 17(1).
+Conversely, I find that the records contain information that would qualify as "commercial information," as these records relate to the buying and selling of pharmacy services.
+As a result, the first part of the three-part test has been met.